Approximate Border Location

 Operational Details

 This checkpoint connects the Kyustendil Province of Bulgaria with the Zaječar District of Serbia.
-It is a smaller international crossing, and it is crucial to check its operational status and hours before travel, as it may not be open 24/7.
-It is intended for passenger cars and local traffic.
+It is a smaller international crossing, open 24/7 to passenger cars and local traffic, though it is crucial to check live status via sources like BorderAlarm or Nakordoni before travel for any rare temporary issues.
 The exclusion of heavy freight preserves the tranquility of this rural area.
 The road leading to the crossing is a scenic, winding route through the hills.
-The traffic is generally light, making it a relatively quick and uncomplicated crossing for those exploring the region.
+The traffic is generally light, with typical wait times under 10-15 minutes in 2025-2026 reports, making it a relatively quick and uncomplicated crossing for those exploring the region.

 A History of a Shared Borderland